unisonweb/website/README.md

 -------------

 * `npm run build` will build a local copy of the website using the steps above.
-* `npm start` will both build and start a local version of the website.
 * `netlify deploy --prod` will deploy the website to production

 After the deploy to Netlify has succeeded, update the algolia search index by